 The original departure date was extended twice after the negotiated divorce agreement was repeatedly rejected by the British parliament.

-European leaders have repeatedly ruled out re-opening the Withdrawal Agreement on the UK's exit terms, struck by London and Brussels and approved by the other 27 EU countries.
+European leaders have repeatedly ruled out re-opening the Withdrawal Agreement on the UK's exit terms, struck by London and Brussels and approved by the other 27 EU countries in November 2018.

-The terms of the latest extension also explicitly excluded this — although Brussels has indicated that the non-binding Political Declaration on future ties can be modified.
+The terms of the latest extension also explicitly excluded a re-negotiation — although Brussels has indicated that the non-binding Political Declaration on future ties can be modified.

-Here is what the two remaining candidates for the UK's top job say about Brexit:
+Here is what the two remaining candidates for Britain's top job say about how they plan to get the UK out of the EU:

 1. Boris Johnson